 Find free study material and all KAS Preparation related information here.

-The optional subject choices in the KAS exam are:
+Earlier, the commission gave the following optional subject choices in the KAS exam are:

 - Agriculture, Agri Marketing, Sericulture and Cooperation